Primus HSM Configuration

 SO : PART001 >>>

-Then apply the necessary user specific security configuration parameters by replacing hsm_sec_... with hsm_user_...:
+Then apply the user specific security configurations by replacing hsm_sec_... with hsm_user_....
+For example:

 - SETUP CONFIGURATION SECURITY USER SECURITY ...